-- 1) Taxpayer incomes.
-Given that a house is typically seen as "affordable" if it is 2-3 times the owner's annual income, it is possible to roughly estimate landowner incomes using data on property values and calculate what percentage of incomes would go towards any particular tax rate.
-Where this data is not available, income and consumption data can provide rough estimates of household incomes. - 2) Other taxed levied on land and/or property, such as Capital Gains Taxes - 3) Other taxes levied on taxpayers, such as corporate taxes and income tax.
-In many East Asian countries, a key aspect of the success of land and property taxes was accompanied reforms that lowered business and income taxes faced by citizens, making land and property taxes more affordable. - 4) Current annual land and/or property tax rates.
+1 Taxpayer incomes.
+Given that a house is typically seen as "affordable" if it is 2-3 times the owner's annual income27, it is possible to roughly estimate landowner incomes using data on property values and calculate what percentage of incomes would go towards any particular tax rate.
+Where this data is not available, income and consumption data can provide rough estimates of household incomes.

+A house is typically seen as "affordable" if it is 2-3 times the owner's annual income

+- 2 Other taxed levied on land and/or property, such as Capital Gains Taxes - 3 Other taxes levied on taxpayers, such as corporate taxes and income tax.
+In many East Asian countries, a key aspect of the success of land and property taxes was accompanied reforms that lowered business and income taxes faced by citizens, making land and property taxes more affordable. - 4 Current annual land and/or property tax rates.
 Though this does not affect what people can pay, it is likely to strongly determine people's willingness to comply with reforms that raise land/and property tax rates.